-Shadow Work and Pluto Transits: How Astrology Deepens Jungian Therapy
+Shadow Work and Pluto Transits: Astrology as Spiritual Therapy

 Book cover of The Astrology of Fate by Liz Greene

-I finally finished Liz Greene's The Astrology of Fate, and it solidified something: astrology and Jungian theory are natural companions in spiritual and depth work.
-I've learned more about psychology and spirituality through astrology and lived experience than I ever did in formal education or religious settings.
-Greene explores fate through Greek mythology, fairy tales, and the zodiac, discussing astrology as a psychological tool while bringing profound meaning to Pluto's role in our charts.
+I finally finished Liz Greene's The Astrology of Fate, and it solidified something: astrology and Jungian theory have a lot in common in spiritual and depth work.
+Personally, I've learned more about psychology and spirituality through astrology and lived experience than I ever did in formal education or religious settings.
+Greene brilliantly explores fate through Greek mythology, fairy tales, and the zodiac, discussing astrology as a psychological tool while bringing profound meaning to Pluto's role in our charts.

 That natal promise though? 🥲

-Astrology and spirituality make their way into my therapy sessions often.
+Astrology and spirituality make their way into therapy sessions often.
 How could they not?
-We're here to talk about the darkness so we can learn to love more deeply—ourselves, our loved ones, and this world.
-These practices help us name what we already know deep in our bones, giving language to the unconscious forces shaping our lives.
+We're here to talk about the darkness so we can learn to love more deeply—ourselves, our loved ones, and humanity.
+These practices help us name what we already know deep in our bones, giving language to the esoteric and hidden forces that shape our lives.

 When clients come to therapy seeking spiritual growth and self-discovery, astrology is a tool that offers a symbolic map of their psyche.
-It's not about prediction or fatalism—it's about understanding patterns, timing, and the archetypal energies moving through our lives.
+It's not about fatalism—it's about understanding patterns, timing, and the archetypal complexes moving through our lives.

 Understanding Pluto Transits: Descent and Transformation

-Greene's book helped me articulate something I've experienced personally and witnessed countless times in the therapy room: while Saturn transits may feel depressing, Pluto transits feel like death—a drowning, a descent to hell.
+Reading Greene's book helped me confirm and articulate something I've experienced personally and witnessed countless times in the therapy room.
+While Saturn transits may feel depressing, Pluto transits feel like death, a drowning, a descent to hell.

 Descending to the underworld, where Pluto rules, is never easy.
-My astrologer often reminded me of this during my own Pluto transits.
-And yet, in the deepest and bloodiest rooms, we find treasure chests with the keys to unlock our liberation and call upon light, love, and compassion.
+My astrologer has often reminded me of this during difficult Pluto transits.
+And yet, in the deepest and darkest rooms, we find treasure chests with the keys to unlock our liberation and call upon light, love, and compassion.

 Being on the other side of that descent is beautiful.
 I often remind myself it wasn't always peaceful.
-And that's where my gratitude built a home—a home of authenticity, kindness, and rage.
-To honor my wounds so I can fully embrace love.
+And that's where my gratitude built a home—one of authenticity, kindness, and rage.
+I honor my wounds so I can fully embrace love.
 And I have.

 Pluto as Shadow Work

 In Jungian depth psychology, Pluto represents the shadow, the underworld of the psyche where we've buried our trauma, shame, and disowned parts.
 A Pluto transit forces us to confront what we've kept hidden.
-It's the ultimate shadow work—uncomfortable, terrifying, and ultimately liberating.
+It brings everything to the surface and says—here, there’s nowhere else to turn but inward and downward.
+It's the ultimate shadow work, uncomfortable, terrifying, and liberating.

-This is where astrology and therapy become inseparable.
-Understanding that you're in a Pluto transit doesn't make it easier, but it provides context.
-It reminds you that this descent has purpose, that transformation is happening even when it feels like destruction.
+This is where astrology and therapy can benefit from an introduction and meeting.
+Sure, understanding that you're in a Pluto transit doesn't make it easier, but it provides context.
+It helps remind us that this descent has purpose, destruction breeds transformation, and that like most things, it’s temporary.

 Saturn vs. Pluto: Different Flavors of Difficulty